JellyJoe198/macros/README.md

 I plan to add a better description of each macro here, but the names should be self explanitory and there are comments inside to help you out.

 The files ending in `.pyw` like `defaultCommands.pyw` are not actual macros but they are imported into others to make them more streamlined.

+These were made for Python 3.7 unless otherwise noted.